Are you concerned about cloud security best practices for your enterprise?

 Your organization must understand what data will be placed on the cloud service provider’s platform.
-It is not uncommon to partner with several different providers for specific needs.
+It is not uncommon to partner with multiple cloud providers for specific needs.
 It is critical to track what providers’ systems comply with regulations on particular data types and which ones do not.

 There are a handful of regulations that can impact what data you should put in the cloud.
 It is critical to know what types of information you’ll be putting into the cloud and if any data protection and encryption are necessary according to regulations such as GDPR, CCPA, HIPAA, and PCI.

 Before you or your organization starts uploading data to a cloud provider, you should perform a thorough review of any and all security and access settings.
 You should clearly understand who needs access to which data types within your organization.